tangollama/cis411_lab1/labreports/LAB_ww1173.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+With such an increase in data it would be unreasonable to assume that charities and their servers would be able to handle the increased traffic.
+This would require a switch to another architecture.
+I believe that the MVC model would work the best.
+It would allow each aspect to be scaled as needed to meet the needs of the users.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).